worldgist/vasawealthearn/SUPABASE_OTP_SETUP.md

 ### Step 4: Test OTP Flow

 1. Sign up with a test email
-2. Check your email for a 6-digit code
+2. Check your email for an 8-digit code
 3. Enter the code on the verification page
 4. Code should verify and redirect to dashboard

 ## How It Works

-1. User signs up → Supabase sends email with 6-digit code
+1. User signs up → Supabase sends email with 8-digit code
 2. User enters code on verification page
 3. Code is verified using `supabase.auth.verifyOtp()`
 4. User is redirected to dashboard upon successful verification